tejeswinisundaram/tejeswinisundaram.github.io/home.md

 <span style="text-align: justify;">

 Hello.
 Greetings.
 I am a technology enthusiast currently pursuing my graduate studies, a Masters in Computer Science and Engineering, from the University of California at San Deigo (UCSD).
-I am primarily interested in data - security, reliability, scalability, maintainability and performance.
-I like working on problems with large volumes of data and have prior experience working with parallel and distributed systems, hadoop and map-reduce frameworks and other real-time computing systems.
+I am primarily interested in scalability, security and performance of large scale distributed systems.

 <br/>

 Prior to joining my Masters programme, I worked as a Research Assistant at the High Performance Computing (HPC) Laboratory at the Super Computing Research Facility <a href = "http://www.iisc.ernet.in/">Indian Institute of Science</a>, Bangalore under the guidance of Professor Govindarajan.
-My work here was directed towards parallelism. performance and scalability of systems.
+My work here was directed towards parallelism, performance and scalability of systems.
 During my time here I have gained expertise in parallel systems and softwares and have worked with high compute environments.

 <br/>

-I graduated with a Bachelors degree in Computer Science and Engineering from  <a href = "http://manipal.edu/mu.html"> Manipal Institute of Technology </a> with a CGPA of 9.41/10 in July 2015.
-As a part of my undegraduate research  I have worked with Professor <a href ="https://scholar.google.com/citations?user=0lMANmwAAAAJ&hl=en"> Rita Singh </a> and Professor <a href="https://scholar.google.com/citations?user=IWcGY98AAAAJ"> Bhiksha Raj </a> of the Language Technologies Insititute of Carnegie Mellon University as a part of the CMU Internship Program in Technology-Supported Education (IPTSE) program, and have also interned as a Summer Intern at Microsoft Bangalore.
-During my time at microsoft I have obtained experience working on data analytics and visualization on the cloud platform.
+I graduated with a Bachelors degree in Computer Science and Engineering from  <a href = "http://manipal.edu/mu.html"> Manipal Institute of Technology </a> in July 2015.
+As a part of my undegraduate research  I have worked with Professor <a href ="https://scholar.google.com/citations?user=0lMANmwAAAAJ&hl=en"> Rita Singh </a> and Professor <a href="https://scholar.google.com/citations?user=IWcGY98AAAAJ"> Bhiksha Raj </a> of the Language Technologies Insititute of Carnegie Mellon University as a part of the CMU Internship Program in Technology-Supported Education (IPTSE) program.

+My internship experiences include a summer at Microsoft and Visa.
+During my time at Microsoft I worked on the data visualization framework on the cloud platform, and at Visa I worked with the Visa Data Secuirty team.

 <br/>